This article is based on my experience from over 45 years of perfecting my stock-trading strategies and risk-control

-Sell Premium on S&P Futures When Volatility Is High
+Sell Premium on Futures When Volatility Is High

-Selling options is known as selling premium, but you want that premium to be as high as possible, so you increase the chances of it eroding in value quickly.
-Remember that term, Time Decay?
+Selling options is known as selling premium, but you want it to be as inflated as possible to quickly increase the chances of eroding in value.
+That's why we call it Time Decay.

-In order to know that you are getting a decent premium, the best indicator is the volatility.
-Every commodity has a different volatility indicator.
+To know that you are getting a decent premium, watch the volatility.
+It’s the best indicator.
+Every commodity has a different volatility index.

 For example, I sell premium on the E-mini S&P Futures options.
 I keep an eye on the VIX.
 That’s the implied volatility of the S&P 500 index options.

-The Chicago Board Options Exchange (CBOE) calculates the VIX on a continuous bases while the futures are trading.
+The Chicago Board Options Exchange (CBOE) calculates the VIX continuously while the futures are trading.

 When the VIX is historically low, I wouldn’t think of selling short.
-However, when I see an opportunity because the S&P suddenly shot up or down, I check the VIX.
+However, I check the VIX when I see the S&P suddenly shot up or down.
 If it also moved up, I might consider selling a put or a call option, depending on which way the market moved.

 When you expect the market (or commodity) to go up, sell a put.
 That means you’re long the market.
 A put option will lose value when the market goes up.
 It will also lose value if the market doesn’t move at all.
 That's due to the incredible time decay again.

 Reversely, if you expect the market to drop, sell a call.
 That means you’re short the market.
 A call option will lose value when the market goes down or stays the same.